Personalized Interpretable Classification: Introduction

-Apart from learning an explainable classifier in which the model is assessed as a whole, there is also a need to provide illustrations for each individual prediction \cite{10ribeiro2016should}.
+Apart from learning an interpretable classifier in which the model is assessed as a whole, there is also a need to provide illustrations for each individual prediction \cite{10ribeiro2016should}.
 Towards this direction, two different strategies are typically employed in the literature.
 The post-processing method is to learn an interpretable model locally around an individual prediction of any classifier \cite{10ribeiro2016should,11lundberg2017unified,12chen2018learning}.
 In contrast, the personalized transductive learning approach constructs a unique classifier for each test sample during the model creation phase \cite{13pang2011personalized,14jahid2014personalized,15zhu2017personalized}.
 Such a personalized classifier is desirable because real data distribution in biomedical and clinical applications could be too complicated to be represented by only one general model \cite{15zhu2017personalized}.
 Therefore, a personalized model may provide a more accurate prediction and can present an implicit illustration on why the prediction is made.

 Overall, a personalized and interpretable classification model should be developed to provide a unique explanation on the prediction result for each individual test sample.
 Unfortunately, existing solutions are insufficient to achieve this objective very well, as elaborated below.
 Firstly, current rule-based classification methods do provide a logical illustration on the classification process, however, those learned rules are not specially constructed for a given test sample.
 Secondly, the post-processing methods (e.g. \cite{10ribeiro2016should,11lundberg2017unified,12chen2018learning}) approximate each individual prediction of a third-party model, which generally cannot provide explicit rules to illustrate the original classification decision.
 Finally, personalized transductive learning approaches (e.g. \cite{13pang2011personalized,14jahid2014personalized,15zhu2017personalized}) typically adopt the support vector machine as the base classifier in which training data is reweighted to fit the test sample.
 As a result, the interpretability of these classification methods is inherently lacking.
+Unlike black-box models, rule-based models are inherently interpretable by design.